SGSMI.ORG

 how a specific ancestor

-is related to the root individual, as well as ...
+is related to the root individual, so...
 The mother's number is double, plus one.

 2. No X Matches - What does it mean? - Family Tree DNA Forumsforums.familytreedna.com/showthread.php?t=35856